Cogut Institute for the Humanities

 Thursday, April 9, 2026 & Friday, April 10, 2026

-Given the alarming rise of AI and the degradation of diverse forms of life — including the calamitous effects of lithium mining, data centers, and the pervasive exploitation of water, rare minerals, and other non-renewable resources, as well as a host of impacts from other technologies of extraction — the symposium seeks to highlight collective forms of refusal and resistance amidst ongoing catastrophe.
-Submerged voices, perspectives, and intelligences will be featured against the monoculture of the machine.
+Given the alarming rise of AI and the degradation of diverse forms of life — including the calamitous effects of lithium mining, data centers, and the pervasive exploitation of water, rare minerals, and other non-renewable resources, as well as a host of impacts from other technologies of extraction — the symposium sought to highlight collective forms of refusal and resistance amidst ongoing catastrophe.
+Submerged voices, perspectives, and intelligences were featured against the monoculture of the machine.

 From the Planetary